Jocker1980/AzureML_Engineer_Nanodegree/README.md

 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
 The data set is higly imbalanced that is an issue to get the best model when one uses HyperDrive.
 Using specific package to overcome this for HyperDrive.
 AutoML can detect and handle imbalanced data sets.

 I did not see in the HyperDrive architecture, the data standardization step.
+It is not clear to me for the moment how HyperDrive or AutoML assess the overfitting.

 In my opinion the part where a MLOps can really do the difference is in the feature engineering steps.
 By understanding more the contexte of the data one can be creative and generate new features, that are out of automated mathematical transforamtions.
 Domain knowledge expertise often make the difference.